LucasVD23/Medical_QA_with_LLM/README.md

 ## Key Agents
 The multi-agent approach employs the following specialized agents:

-Query Rewriter: Reformulates the input query using medical terminology to improve comprehension.
+**Query Rewriter**: Reformulates the input query using medical terminology to improve comprehension.

-Chain-of-Thought (CoT) Reasoner: Decomposes complex questions into logical steps to enable step-by-step reasoning.
+**Chain-of-Thought (CoT) Reasoner**: Decomposes complex questions into logical steps to enable step-by-step reasoning.

-FAISS Vectorstore Retriever: Searches for relevant medical passages from textbooks and selects the most pertinent segments.
+**FAISS Vectorstore Retriever**: Searches for relevant medical passages from textbooks and selects the most pertinent segments.

-Faithfulness Validator: Assesses the generated answer's faithfulness to the retrieved context, ensuring it aligns with the reference material.
+**Faithfulness Validator**: Assesses the generated answer's faithfulness to the retrieved context, ensuring it aligns with the reference material.

 ## Methodology
 Our approach draws inspiration from: